-Brain City Berlin Ambassador: Prof. Dr. Manfred Hild (Beuth University of Applied Sciences Berlin)
+Brain City Berlin Ambassador: Prof. Dr. Manfred Hild (Berlin University of Applied Sciences)

 Neurorobotics Research Laboratory

-How will society be changed by the robots that you are working on at Beuth university?
+How will society be changed by the robots that you are working on at Berlin university of applied sciences?

 Hild: We will be surrounded by robots in the long run.
 And for some of us, that’ll mean training and educating robots.
 It’s going to be important to integrate robots into a social and societal context and to educate them.